rigaya/NVEnc/NVEncC_Options.en.md

 ### --lowlatency
 Tune for lower transcoding latency, but will hurt transcoding throughput.
 Not recommended in most cases.

+### --avsdll
+Specifies AviSynth DLL location to use.
+When unspecified, the DLL installed in the system32 will be used.

 ### --perf-monitor [&lt;string&gt;][,&lt;string&gt;]...
 Outputs performance information.
 You can select the information name you want to output as a parameter from the following table.
 The default is all (all information).